AyakaCraft/Carpet-Ayaka-Addition/README.md

 - fakePlayerResidentBackupFix
     - Fixes the bug that fake players are not reconnected after retracements
     - Only active when [Gca](https://github.com/Gu-ZT/gugle-carpet-addition) is loaded and fakePlayerResident is set to true
+- itemDiscardAge
+    - Modifies the ticks before an item entity is discarded
+    - Set to 0 to use vanilla option
 - Command rules are omitted here